 The Cumberland Approach

 At Cumberland we have a top-down approach to investment management.
 We look at global macroeconomic conditions and policies to assess interest rates and growth prospects to position our portfolios accordingly.
-Each market and/or sector is evaluated as to how it fits into
+Each market and/or sector is evaluated as to how it fits into the global outlook as well as how its idiosyncratic elements may affect supply and credit quality.

 The majority of our fixed-income portfolios are managed on a total-return basis using a barbell strategy to take advantage of changes in interest-rate and technical movements more quickly.
 The use of a barbell strategy allows us to invest in various short-term instruments that are liquid and to use them as ammunition to buy longer-dated bonds when interest rates rise or to take advantage of the higher coupons of longer-maturity bonds compared with shorter-dated bonds.
 Floating-rate notes and inflation-protected securities are investments that can help returns in the face of inflation and rising interest rates.